-Name: Date: sis.
-Mark an 'X' in the support column if al put an 'X' in the develop column.
-Then, ex l the primary plain your re am Lincoln's y source does asoning.
-Gettysburg ources either support or support and develop your thesis is support your thesis.
-If it also develops your thesis, Address was written to inspire soldiers to help ultie today.
-First, identify what your main argument is : Primary Source Support Develop Explain Why The text of the Gettysburg Address, but you only use it to count how many words there are in the speech.
+Thesis: Even though it is very short, Abraham Lincoln's Gettysburg Address was written to inspire soldiers to help ultimately ensure an Union victory and this speech continues to inspire today.

+First, identify what your main argument is:

+Primary Source Support Develop Explain Why The text of the Gettysburg Address, but you only use it to count how many words there are in the speech.
 The text of the Gettysburg Address, but you point out all the instances of inspiring language.
-A letter from a Civil War soldier writing about how he was inspired by the Gettysburg Address.
+A letter from a Civil War soldier writing about how he was inspired by the Gettys- burg Address.
 A modern speech meant to inspire others that cites the Gettysburg Address.
 A picture of the David Wills House in Get- tysburg, Pennsylvania, where Lincoln slept the night before giving the Gettysburg Address.